Northern Cyprus citizenship: Viewpoint of the Republic of Cyprus

 It is estimated that Turkish settlers in Northern Cyprus and their children currently make up about 50% of the population in the de facto state, but the number of naturalizations remains unknown.

 The Government of the Republic of Cyprus views the immigration policy of Northern Cyprus as a means to upset the island's demographics, and as a theft of Greek-Cypriot owned property.
 They, therefore, officially regard any naturalized Northern Cyprus citizens as 'illegal settlers', who would be subject to deportation in the event of Cypriot reunification.
 It is the policy of the Republic of Cyprus to refuse naturalized Northern Cyprus citizens entry into the Republic of Cyprus through the Green Line checkpoints since they have entered into Cyprus through what is considered as an unlawful port of entry.
 The refusal of entry to the Republic mainly applies to the Turkish settlers, as Turkish citizens of Turkey are permitted to enter the Republic of Cyprus, only through the lawful ports of entry.

 The Republic of Cyprus has declared any Northern Cyprus seaport or airport to be an unlawful port of entry; however, in practice, Ercan Airport is used as the principal civilian airport of Northern Cyprus, and the same applies to the ports of Famagusta and Kyrenia.

 Furthermore, the government of the Republic of Cyprus considers the immigration policy of Northern Cyprus to be in violation of Article 49 of the Fourth Geneva Convention of 1949 ("Relative to the Protection of Civilian Persons in Time of War"), which prohibits the transfer by an occupying power of its own civilian population into the territory it is occupying.
 Also, in Resolutions 33/15 (1978), 24/30 (1979) and 37/253 (1983), the United Nations General Assembly deplored "all unilateral actions that change the demographic structure of Cyprus".

 Practical difficulties

-As a Northern Cyprus passport is not recognised by most national governments (much like the republic itself), naturalised citizens have to resort to other nations' passports in order to travel internationally.
-Australia, Pakistan, Tanzania, Turkey, the United States and the United Kingdom accept a Northern Cyprus passport.
+As a Northern Cyprus passport is not recognised by most national governments (much like the republic itself), naturalised citizens have to resort to Turkish or other nations' passports in order to travel internationally.
 Many Turkish Cypriots who are born in Cyprus with parents who can trace their Cypriot and legal residence before the partition applied for and received a Cypriot passport from the recognised Republic of Cyprus.
 That said, some individuals, particularly children, have had difficulties in accessing Republic of Cyprus citizenship.
 In 2021, Turkish Cypriot officials were stripped of their ROC passports.
-Also, any citizen of Northern Cyprus is entitled to citizenship of Turkey and to receive a Turkish passport.
+Any citizen of Northern Cyprus is entitled to citizenship of Turkey and to receive a Turkish passport.